Block Printing and its various interpretations

-On the occasion of the 35th anniversary of Soma, we speak to Andree’ Pouliot, Co-founder and Head of Design to know about her journey so far.
+Part 1: On the 35th anniversary of Soma, we speak to Andree’ Pouliot, Co-founder and Head of Design

 Beginning of a Design Journey